-- i. the UK is the home member state in relation to the issuer; and - ii. the prospectus contains all necessary information and otherwise complies with the Prospectus Rules and FSMA.
+- the UK is the home member state in relation to the issuer: and - the prospectus contains all necessary information and otherwise complies with the Prospectus Rules and FSMA.

-In order to obtain this approval, an issuer is required to lodge the following with the FCA (PR 3.1.1R):
+In order to obtain this approval, an issuer is required to lodge the following with the FCA (UKLA/ PN/903.3):

-- i. a completed Form A (application for approval of a prospectus); - ii. the prospectus; - iii. if the order of items in the prospectus does not coincide with the orders in the schedules and building blocks, a cross-reference list identifying the pages where each item can be found in the prospectus; - iv. a letter identifying nonapplicable items in the schedules and building blocks; - v. if information is incorporated in the prospectus by reference to another document, a copy of that document; - vi. if relevant, a request for omission of information from the prospectus; - vii. contact details of individuals able to answer queries from the FCA; and viii. any other information the FCA may require.
+- a completed Form A (application for approval of a prospectus); - the prospectus; - if the order of items in the prospectus does not coincide with the orders in the schedules and building blocks, a cross-reference list identifying the pages where each item can be found in the prospectus; - a letter identifying non-applicable items in the schedules and building blocks; - if information is incorporated in the prospectus by reference to another document, a copy of that document; - if relevant, a request for omission of information from the prospectus; - contact details of individuals able to answer queries from the FCA; - if relevant, a passport request; - the relevant fee; and - any other information the FCA may require.

 The completed Form A, the relevant fee, and drafts of all other documents referred to above must be submitted to the FCA at least 20 working days before the intended approval date, in the context of an IPO or an issuer not otherwise listed on a regulated market that has not previously had a prospectus approved by the FCA, or at least 10 working days before the intended approval date, in the context of a prospectus published by an issuer with a listing on a regulated market.
-Final-form versions of any draft documents submitted must be submitted to the FCA before midday on the required approval date.
+Final-form versions of any draft documents submitted must be submitted to the FCA before midday on the required approval date (PR 3.1.3R).